-In the event that a student wishes to appeal a College decision in response to a request for a reasonable accommodation, the student must submit a written appeal to the Office of Academic Affairs indicating the basis for the appeal within 20 calendar days of notification of the initial decision.
+In the event that a student wishes to appeal a College decision in response to a request for a reasonable accommodation, the student must submit a written appeal to the Center for Academic Advising and Support Services indicating the basis for the appeal within 20 calendar days of notification of the initial decision.
 The appeal will be forwarded to the appropriate College officer (the appropriate school dean for academic-related requests; the dean of students for non-academic-related requests).
-The Office of Academic Affairs will forward to the College officer receiving the appeal all documentation and related information submitted to the College in support of the request.
+The Center for Academic Advising and Support Services will forward to the College officer receiving the appeal all documentation and related information submitted to the College in support of the request.
 The officer hearing the appeal may request additional information from the student, as well as seek expert opinion from sources outside the College.
 The student must cooperate if the opinion of an additional expert is sought.
 The officer hearing the appeal will meet with the student to discuss the request and may interview other individuals who have information relevant to the request.
 After reviewing the documentation and meeting with the student, the officer hearing the appeal may modify or sustain the original decision regarding the request for accommodation.
 The decision regarding the appeal will be made within 30 calendar days of receipt of the appeal.

 Additional information about the College’s policy and procedures for compliance with Section 504 of the 1973 Federal Rehabilitation Act and Title III of the 1990 Americans with Disabilities Act (ADA, as amended) can be obtained from the Disability Services Office in Kearney Hall.